New FAQ Page 2 - RBI - Reserve Bank of India

 Ans.
 Banks / WLA Operators are required to display the name(s) and the contact number(s) of concerned officer(s) / toll free number(s) / help desk number(s) in the ATM premises.

 Ans.
-In the case of a failed ATM transaction, the banks have been mandated to re-credit the customer’s account within 5 calendar days from the date of the failed transaction.
+In the case of a failed ATM transaction, the banks have been mandated to re-credit the customer’s account within a maximum of T+5 calendar days (where ‘T’ is the day of transaction).

 Page Last Updated on: December 11, 2022